 preferences, our appetite, and our budget,

-a few excellent options, and
+he described a few excellent options, and

 I'm happy to say everything worked out

 But at the beginning I felt like the eager

 and starts our conversation by asking